-Summer, synonymous with sun, holidays, idleness is also synonymous with rising heat and therefore excessive sweating.
-Hmm, not very glamorous you might say ...
-White marks on the t-shirt, unpleasant smell, feeling of being wet ...
-Yes, but perspiration plays a key role for our body!
+Summer, synonymous with sun, holidays, idleness is also synonymous with rising heat and therefore excessive perspiration.
+Hmm, not very glamorous you might say...
+White marks on the t-shirt, unpleasant smell, feeling of being damp...
+Yes, but perspiration plays an essential role for our body!

-We are going to reveal to you all the secrets of this mechanism and the tips to get around the associated inconveniences.
+We are going to reveal to you all the secrets of this mechanism and the tricks to circumvent the associated inconveniences.

-Sweating can be defined as the excretion of sweat produced by the sweat glands which will be eliminated through the pores on the surface of the skin .
+Perspiration can be defined as the excretion of sweat produced by the sweat glands which will be eliminated by the pores on the surface of the skin .

-It plays a major role in regulating body temperature in humans, making it possible to maintain a temperature that is always stable.
-This is called thehomeostasis that is, despite the variation in outside temperatures, the body will always remain at the same temperature.
-For example, in the event of great heat, our perspiration, by evaporating, will take away the surplus of calories and therefore of “temperature” that the body wants to get rid of.
-Conversely, in winter, temperatures drop causing less sweating so as not to lose the slightest degree.
+It plays a vital role in the regulation of body temperature in humans, making it possible to maintain a temperature that is always stable.
+It's called thehomeostasis that is to say that despite the variation in external temperatures, the body will always remain at the same temperature.
+For example, in the event of extreme heat, our perspiration, while evaporating, will take away the excess calories and therefore the "temperature" that the body wants to get rid of.
+Conversely, in winter, temperatures drop causing less perspiration so as not to lose the slightest degree.

-There are two types of sweat glands: the eccrine glands and the apocrine glands .
+There are two types of sweat glands: eccrine glands and apocrine glands .

 Only the eccrine glands participate in temperature regulation and are only present in humans and a few other mammals.